mobify/workshop--adaptivejs-site/README.md

     }
     ```

-    Save the `_button.scss` SCSS file and close it.
+    Save the `_style.scss` SCSS file and close it.

-7. In your editor app, from the `/assets/styles` directory, open the `_components.scss` file.
+7. In your editor app, from the `app/global/styles` directory, open the `_components.scss` file.

 8. Add the `_button.scss` file to the list of components with the `@import` statement at the bottom of this code snippet: